The Resurrection of the Lord: The Mass of Easter Day

 Sequence: Victimae Paschali Laudes

-What has been discovered in the past four decades, besides the lack of paint, is the presence of real human blood (male, AB), pollen from the Holy Land, and, among other things, the presence of first century Roman coins on the eyes of the man in the image.
+What has been discovered in the past thirty-nine years, besides the lack of paint, is the presence of real human blood (AB, positive or negative to be determined), pollen from the Holy Land, and, among other things, the presence of first century Roman coins on the eyes of the man in the image.
 One of the most stunning discoveries was determined through the use of a VP-8 Image Analyzer.
-When analyzed, the image on the Shroud appeared to be three-dimensional, whereas things like photographs appear distorted.
+When analyzed, the image on the Shroud appeared to be three-dimensional, whereas two-dimensional images like photographs appear distorted.

-What can be concluded then about what put the image on the cloth?
-According to STURP it was a brief, intense transfer of energy – akin to a small nuclear explosion, and as one of the researchers said, “It’s hard to get that kind of energy out of a corpse.”
+What then can be concluded about what put the image on the cloth?
+According to STURP, it was a brief, intense transfer of energy – akin to a small nuclear explosion, and as one of the researchers said, “It’s hard to get that kind of energy out of a corpse.”
 So we are left to answer the question: What could have caused the type of energy that placed the image on the Shroud?
-For me, and for a number of the scientists in STURP, the answer is quite obvious, and we – separated and quarantined as we are – celebrate together that event today.
+For me, and for a number of the scientists in STURP, the answer is quite obvious, and we celebrate that event today.

 Christ Is Risen!
 He Is Truly Risen!

-May you and all those you love have a very safe and blessed Easter.
+May you and all those you love have a very blessed Easter.